B7rian/fdd/README.md

-fdd - File de-duplicator
+fdd - File deduplicator

 fdd is in early development and doesn't do much just yet.

-fdd has moved last just deduplicating files and needs a new name.
+fdd has moved past just deduplicating files and needs a new name.

 # Introduction